-The Board recognises the need for an effective and well-defined risk management process and it oversees and regularly reviews the current risk management and internal control mechanisms.
-The 2017 Annual Report also outlines the key risks to the business, see page 27.
+The Board recognises the need for an effective and well-defined risk management process, and it oversees and regularly reviews the current risk management and internal control mechanisms.
+The 2019 Annual Report also outlines the key risks to the business.